ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-9. Classification vs. regression.
+Q. Classification vs. regression.
 1. What makes a classification problem different from a regression problem?
 1. Can a classification problem be turned into a regression problem and vice versa?

 <details><summary><b>Answer</b></summary>